 A caching plugin generates static HTML pages of your website and saves it on your server.

-Each time when a user tries to access your website, your caching plugin serves the lighter HTML page instead of processing comparatively heavier WordPress PHP scripts.
+Each time a user tries to access your website, your caching plugin serves up the lighter HTML page instead of processing the comparatively heavier WordPress PHP scripts.
 This allows the caching plugin to tremendously improve your page loading time.

 Let’s take a look at the best WordPress caching plugins available in the market.

 With over a million active installs, W3 Total Cache is one of the most popular caching plugins for WordPress.
 It improves your server performance by caching every aspect of your site and also offers content delivery network integrations.